epfl-lara/compiler2024-labs-public/lab03_typer/Readme.md

 * copy the new test files by copying the `test/typing` directory from this week (either from zip or repo) into your `alpine` project at this place: `src/test/scala/alpine/typing`
 * move the interpreter tests from `archive/test/evaluation` back to`src/test/scala/alpine/evaluation`.

+_Note:_ the `InterpreterTests.scala` contain an old behavior that is not relevant anymore.
+You can either delete it or pull the new changes from the repository.

 Your project directory structure should look like something like this:

 ```console